juliealevy/bbg-education-java/README.md

   -   decided to go with Command Pattern
 - Added actuator for health check, metrics, etc.
 - implemented CRUD for Course using commands
-- added simple value caching fo Session in redis hosted in docker
+- added simple value caching for Session in redis hosted in docker, more to come
+- fixed some lombok/hibernate issues in the entities
+- trying out value objects for email, password, firstname, lastname in user entity

 ## Coming soon
+- add email update and password update workflows
 - add some more workflow oriented calls for Session once Courses implemented
+- caching of a list of data once more workflows implemented
 - validation for services based entities (User/Auth)
 - Auth: consider implementing revoke feature (with DB persistance of tokens)
 - idempotent posts - caching (in memory vs distr (redus?))